 Who pays for the rewards users receive?

-Is this model compliant with privacy and data regulations?
+Is this model compliant with privacy regulations?